mibur1/psy112/book/2_models/5_LDA_QDA.md

 ---

 When performing classification, we only need to compare which posterior probability is largest.
 Taking the logarithm preserves the order of the probabilities while simplifying multiplication into addition.
 Further, the evidence $P(X)$ is the same across all classes (because it is the sum over all classes) and therefore does not affect the relative ranking.
-This allows us to drop it safely and work with proportionality ($\propto$):
+This allows us to drop it and work with proportionality ($\propto$):

 $$
 \log P(Y = k | X) \propto \log P(X | Y = k) + \log P(Y = k)